Hint1k/myapp/README.md

+General description of application: A web based application for couriers.
+It helps couriers to delivers goods in accordance with their individual tasks.

+Customer requirements:

+A) Completed:
 1) Each task consists of addresses that has to be visited to complete deliveries.
 2) The manager/admin can edit the list of addresses and the list of couriers in the database.
 3) The couriers can only see their individual tasks, but cannot edit anything.